aws-samples/minimum-eks-devsecops-with-monitoring-options/README.md

-# Minimum DevSecOps with Monitoring on Amazon EKS
+# Minimum DevSecOps with Monitoring Options on Amazon EKS

 Many organizations are or are considering migrating their applications and/or software to containers over traditional virtual machines given that they are incredibly fast, easy to maintain, have simpler deployment life-cycles, and are much easier to spin up and down.
 This can greatly reduce the cost and increase efficiency.
 For a secure container life cycle management, container image hardening and end-to-end security checks are a most important and critical factor.
 Containers need to be secured by default before the containers are used or deployed.